 Nasopharynx cancer is more common in men.
 In Singapore, nasopharynx cancer is the 9th most common cancer in men, usually affecting adults between 34 and 55 years of age.
 It is 20 – 30 times more common in those of Chinese descent.

-In Singapore, pancreatic cancer is the 6th and 7th most common cause of cancer death among men and women, respectively.
-Between 2003 and 2007, approximately 1,000 cases were diagnosed.
+In Singapore, pancreatic cancer is the 5th and 4th most common cause of cancer death among men and women, respectively.
+Between 2014 and 2018, 1,119 cases were diagnosed.

 Prostate cancer is the 3rd most common cancer in Singapore, mainly affecting older men above 65 years of age.
 Early detection through prostate cancer screening can help reduce mortality.

 Stomach or gastric cancer is the 7th most common cancer in men and the 9th most common cancer in women in Singapore.
 On average, it is responsible for 300 deaths every year.
 In many cases, stomach cancer is asymptomatic in its early stages, causing many patients to present at a late or advanced stage.